I figured out how to get normal pictures to come out of the screen by creating a program that turns 2D photos into red cyan 3D images.

 Would you like to become invisible?
 I experimented to see if I could see through objects on my webcam by making colors transparent.
 Learn how invisibility works and how to easily become invisible using an invisibility effect.

 Taking photos is the easy part.
 You could use a camera, phone or laptop.
-The hard part is changing the colors, lining up the photos and merging them into one.
+The hard part is going from flat to three-dimensional.
 You should end up with a picture that has red and blue outlines.
-The stereoscopic images on this page were made with my 3D image maker.
-Without a program to do some of the work for you the information on this page is just theory.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.